 Any individual addressing the Board of Education will be asked to give their name at the outset of their comments.
-A time limit of 2 or 3 minutes per person may be set by the board unless otherwise indicated at the meeting.
+Time limits may be set by the Board.

 The following statement of rules will be read by the President of the Board prior to the opening of a public session: